Ctrl-Mila/university-coursework/data-structures-and-algorithms/algorithms-analysis/big-o-fundamentals/README.md

 This section focuses on the core concepts of **Big-O notation** and asymptotic reasoning.

 The exercises included here analyze whether certain functions can be bounded by others, using formal Big-O definitions and growth comparison.
-The emphasis is placed on understanding *why* a bound is correct or incorrect, not just stating the final result.

 Topics covered:
 - Comparison between exponential functions